superg3m/ckg/readme.md

 - [x] test_string_functions() // I don't trust that validity of these test not comprehensive enough I think

 # Dev Notes (For me):
 	- Write a bunch more tests!
-- I wonder if this makes sense of if ckit should just have this builtin.
-- Testing ckit